M-Atif-Sarwar/currency-Coverter-/README.md

 # currency-Coverter-
-This is my first Flutter App its kie mini project
+This is my first Flutter App its like  mini project
 I have use  both the Design MaterialDesign and a Cupertino Design